 Clive P. Rowe, New York, New York

-During the last five years, Mr. Rowe has been a partner in the firm Oskie Capital, which is a private equity investment 1999.
+During the last five years, Mr. Rowe has been a partner in the firm Oskie Capital, which is a private equity investment firm.
+He has served as a director of the Company since 1999.

 Harold S. Stephen, Mississauga, Ontario